rehanthedreamer/Tempo-Endless-Runner/ARCHITECTURE.md

 Key features:
   *   Configurable gameplay via ScriptableObject.
   *   Main menu → Game Mode Select → Gameplay → Game Over → Store → Settings.
   *   Player input (keyboard, onscreen joystick (New input system) ).
   *   UI HUD for current run distance and coin.
   *   UI BUD for screen navigation.
   *   Save system for player best distance covered, coin earned and power ups.
   *   Object pooling for performance (Platform, obstacle, coin).

+**This project follows the basic SOLID principles to keep the code clean, maintainable, and easy to extend.

+1. Single Responsibility Principle (SRP)
+	Each class has one clear job:
+		PlayerController → handles player input and movement.
+		GameManager → manages game mode and config.
+		SaveService → loads and saves progress.
+		ScreenManager → handles UI page navigation and updates.
+	This makes code easier to test, debug, and modify.

+2. Open/Closed Principle (OCP)
+	Core systems are open for extension but closed for modification:
+		New game modes are added by creating new GameModeConfig assets, not by changing GameModeManager.
+	This lets you add features without breaking existing code.

+3. Liskov Substitution Principle (LSP)
+	Where inheritance is used (e.g., PoolableObject), subclasses can be used in place of the base class without breaking behavior.
+	For example, any object that inherits PoolableObject can be safely spawned/returned by the pool manager.

+5. Dependency Inversion Principle (DIP)
+	UI updates are driven by events (e.g., OnScoreChanged), not by directly calling player code.

 Core Systems